-Opened: 1940.
-The theatre was on the west side of the street just south of Edenhurst Ave.
+Opened: The new theatre was running by June 1940.
+It was on the west side of the street just south of Edenhurst Ave. in the Atwater Village shopping district.
 This rendering appeared with the April 11, 1940 San Fernando Valley Times article reproduced below.

-Thanks to Ron Strong for locating the article and rendering.
-Visit his fine Bijou Memories site for tales of theatres he used to visit in Burbank and Glendale.
-The article mentions Smith's operation of the Roxy and Cosmo theatres in Glendale.
+The article above mentions Smith's operation of the Roxy and Cosmo theatres in Glendale.
 He would also be the lessee of the Vogue Theatre when it opened across the street from the Cosmo in November 1941.
+Smith acquired the the York in Highland Park in 1944 and in 1945 he got the Show Stop in Glendale, a house later known as the Villa Glen.

 The Atwater was owned by Harry Owens, composer, bandleader and radio and TV performer.
 In the 1930s he was music director at the Royal Hawaiian Hotel in Waikiki.
 Owens, a former vaudeville performer, was a leading exponent of Hawaiian music and achieved fame with his song "Sweet Leilani," Bing Crosby's first gold record and winner of a 1938 Academy Award.
 He and Crosby had met in 1926 while performing at the Club Lafayette in Los Angeles.